The Life You’re Moving Through Is Already the One You Were Waiting For

 There was an ordinary morning — coffee, back porch, nothing special planned.
 I looked up and noticed how the early light came through the trees.
 The way the leaves moved when the wind passed through.
 Birds starting their day.
 A woodpecker somewhere in the distance.
 The whole quiet soundtrack of a morning doing what mornings do.

 I’d probably seen that same view a thousand times.
-That day I actually saw it.
+That morning, I actually saw it.

 Nothing was fixed.
 Nothing was resolved.
-There was just the morning, and me being present enough to be in it.
-That was enough.
-More than enough, actually.
+There was just the morning, and me actually paying attention to it.

 looking at the view

-I think most of us do this — spend so much time running toward what’s next that the present moment becomes something to get through rather than something to be in.
+Most of us do this.
+We spend so much time running toward what’s next that the present moment becomes something to get through.
 We tell ourselves: when the project wraps up, when the kids are older, when things calm down, when I take that trip.
-And I understand the pull of it.
+I understand the pull.
 I’ve said all of those things.

-I’m not sure when the shift happened exactly.
-Somewhere between the rushing-through and the sitting-still, I started to notice that the life I was waiting for was mostly already here.
 Messier than I’d imagined.
 Quieter in some ways, louder in others.
-Full of small moments that don’t announce themselves as meaningful but are.
+Full of small moments that don’t announce themselves as meaningful — but are.